-NOTE: This resource complements the Site Visit Protocol (SVP), which is the primary tool for assessing compliance with Health Center Program requirements during Operational Site Visits (OSVs).
-Refer to the Health Center Program Compliance Manual as the principal resource to assist health centers in understanding and demonstrating compliance with Health Center Program requirements and the SVP for complete guidance on OSVs.
+NOTE: The Site Visit Protocol (SVP) is the tool for assessing compliance with Health Center Program requirements during Operational Site Visits (OSVs).
+Use this resource along with the SVP to prepare for OSVs.

 This resource provides common examples of credentialing and privileging documentation that may demonstrate compliance with credentialing and privileging requirements.
 The examples are NOT exhaustive, and health centers may have other documentation that demonstrates compliance.
 HRSA encourages health centers and site visit reviewers to use this resource along with the SVP and the Compliance Manual.